devaublanc/react-boilerate/README.md

 # REACT STARTER KIT

-> For create a react App
+> To create a react App

 ## Installation